 Still, the new LG phone has a lot going for it.
 For starters, it offers those beautifully rounded display edges from the LG G6 — giving it a premium look.
 But can it take down what many consider to be the best midrange phone available in the Lenovo Moto G5 Plus?
 We put the two phones head to head to find out.

-For the purpose of this comparison, we’re looking at the top-tier Moto G5 Plus — the one with 64GB of storage and 4GB of RAM.
+For the purpose of this comparison, we’re looking at the— the one with 64GB of storage and 4GB of RAM.
 That’s because it’s the more popular version in the U.S., and because it’s likely to be closer in price to the LG Q6.

 Specs and performance

 ||Lenovo Moto G5 Plus

 |Size||142.5 x 69.3 x 8.1mm (5.61 x 2.73 x 0.32-inches)||150.2 x 74 x 7.7mm (5.91 x 2.91 x 0.30-inches)|